zzk2021/TinyTorch-DET-beta/README.md

 ## Dependencies
 - `OpenBLAS` (optional for `gemm` on CPU mode) [https://github.com/OpenMathLib/OpenBLAS](https://github.com/OpenMathLib/OpenBLAS)

+## Acknowledgments

+Special thanks to [keith2018] for creating the initial version of this project, and to all contributors who have helped improve it over time.

 ## License
 This code is licensed under the MIT License (see [LICENSE](LICENSE)).